gasparian/PicsArtHack-binary-segmentation/README.md

 MobileNetV2 evaluation process:
 <img src="https://github.com/gasparian/PicsArt-Hack-binary_segmentation/blob/master/pics/mobilenetV2_loss.png">  <img src="https://github.com/gasparian/PicsArt-Hack-binary_segmentation/blob/master/pics/mobilenetV2_metric.png">

-I want to point that despite the fact that mobilenetV2 has ~x26 less weights and at the same time we are able to get models with pretty similar quality, we did it **with this particullar problem using mentioned dataset**.
-So I don't recommend to extend these results to other classification problems.
+Despite the fact that mobilenetV2 has ~x26 less weights and at the same time we are able to get models with pretty similar quality, we did it **with this particullar problem using mentioned dataset**.

 ### 3. Tests
 Inference time comparison with input images 320x256 from the test-set: